sweng-epfl/public/exercises/performance/net-caching/README.md

 > Try to use the program to search for some packages and download some of them.

 Now, you have probably noticed that _every time_ you run the program, it needs to synchronize the repositories from the main server.
 Depending on your network quality, this operation can take multiple seconds, which is particularly annoying.

-In particular, we know that the list of packages of the repository doesn't change all the time!
-We can safely assume that a package list is still valid after a few hours.
-Sure, one or two packages may have been updated, but in general most of the packages don't change very often.
+Thankfully, we know that the list of packages of the repository doesn't change very often.
+We can therefore safely assume that a package list is still valid after a few hours.
+Sure, one or two packages may have been updated, but in general most of the packages don't change every hour.

 > **Question 2:**
 > Modify the package manager to avoid synchronizing the repositories every time you run the program.

 > **Question 3:**
 > Use the tool of your choice to estimate the speed-up on different operations.
 (For example, you can use Unix's `time`)